 5.7 Mode of study:

-Joint PGR programmes should normally only be offered on a full-time basis.
-Requests for part-time study will need to be considered by the relevant Faculty PGR committee and Manchester Doctoral College Strategy Group on a case-by-case basis.
+Dual PGR programmes should normally only be offered on a full-time basis.
+Requests for part-time study will need to be considered by the relevant management committee on a case-by-case basis.

 5.8 Attendance requirements: